Seattle Foundation and King County Elections announce Voter Education Fund grants

 • White Center Community Development Association

-One winner, Longhouse Media, plans to use their award to engage Native youth in the civic process.
+One grantee, Longhouse Media, plans to use their award to engage Native youth in the civic process.

 "It’s imperative that Indigenous people, especially the youth, are invited to vote and made to feel that their voices matter to the future of our communities,” said Tracy Rector, Executive Director of Longhouse Media.